downingtim/LSDV-PVG/README.md

 ## How does it work?

 The input data is "test_genomes.GTPV.fa" in this example.
-You can switch this to your own FASTA file input: in main.nf, Panalyze has a Download module which is not active by default.
-The modules folder contains the processes, which are called by main.nf.
+You can switch this to your own FASTA file input: in main.nf, Panalyze has a Download module which is not active by default. vvvvThe modules folder contains the processes, which are called by main.nf.
 These may call tools and scripts in other folders like bin.

 ## Main components: